AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 ### View training status and report {#training-status}

-To check whether the Smart Content Service is trained on your tags in the training set of assets, review the training workflow report from the Reports console.
+To check whether the Smart Tags service is trained on your tags in the training set of assets, review the training workflow report from the Reports console.

 1. In [!DNL Experience Manager] interface, go to **[!UICONTROL Tools > Assets > Reports]**.
 1. In the **[!UICONTROL Asset Reports]** page, click **[!UICONTROL Create]**.
 1. Select the **[!UICONTROL Smart Tags Training]** report, and then click **[!UICONTROL Next]** from the toolbar.
 1. Specify a title and description for the report.
 Under **[!UICONTROL Schedule Report]**, leave the **[!UICONTROL Now]** option selected.
 If you want to schedule the report for later, select **[!UICONTROL Later]** and specify a date and time.
 Then, click **[!UICONTROL Create]** from the toolbar.
 1. In the **[!UICONTROL Asset Reports]** page, select the report you generated.
 To view the report, click **[!UICONTROL View]** from the toolbar.
 1. Review the details of the report.
 The report displays the training status for the tags you trained.
-The green color in the **[!UICONTROL Training Status]** column indicates that the Smart Content Service is trained for the tag.
+The green color in the **[!UICONTROL Training Status]** column indicates that the Smart Tags service is trained for the tag.
 Yellow color indicates that the service is not completely trained for a particular tag.
 In this case, add more images with the particular tag and run the training workflow to train the service completely on the tag.
-If you do not see your tags in this report, run the training workflow again for these tags.
+If you do not see your tags in this report, run the training workflow again for these tags.Tags
 1. To download the report, select it from the list, and click **[!UICONTROL Download]** from the toolbar.
 The report downloads as an Microsoft Excel spreadsheet.

 ## Tag assets {#tag-assets}

-After you have trained the Smart Content Service, you can trigger the tagging workflow to automatically apply appropriate tags on a different set of similar assets.
+After you have trained the Smart Tags service, you can trigger the tagging workflow to automatically apply appropriate tags on a different set of similar assets.
 You can apply the tagging workflow periodically or whenever required.
 The tagging workflow applies to both, assets and folders.

 ### Tag assets from the workflow console {#tagging-assets-from-the-workflow-console}